semeleven/alternatrr/README.md

 # What alternatrr does
-alternatrr lets you add alternative titles to your sonarr instance by editing the sonarr.db file directly via a simple UI.
+alternatrr lets you add alternative titles to your Sonarr and Radarr instances by editing the sonarr.db and radarr.db files directly via a simple UI.

 # docker-compose.yaml
 ```yaml